 The problem is that most of us aren’t very good at sticking to things we should do.
 We are more likely to stay committed to things we want to do.
 The key to establishing and maintaining a successful exercise regimen is to find the right combination of activities you will enjoy and a reason that is compelling enough to motivate you to stick with it.

 You’ve worked hard for your retirement – make sure you are healthy enough to enjoy it.
-Here are 12 steps to help you succeed at becoming healthier in 2017.
+Here are 12 steps to help you succeed at becoming healthier.

 - Choose an activity you will enjoy.
 There are an almost limitless number of activities you can choose from, such as walking or light jogging, hiking, swimming, water aerobics, bicycling, golf, pickleball, tennis, and dancing, to name only a few.
 Yoga and tai chi are good choices because they require no impact and offer the additional benefits of improved balance and mental calmness.
 It really doesn’t matter what you do, just do something.
 What’s important is that you choose an activity that you enjoy enough that you will continue to do it.